RashWadhwa/RashWadhwa/README.md

 ## **Aspiring Data Analyst | Building Skills in Data Analysis & Visualization**
 ---
-I am a highly motivated and detail-oriented individual with a strong A foundation in computer science and a passion for transforming complex data into actionable insights.
+I am a highly motivated and detail-oriented individual with a strong foundation in computer science, and a passion for transforming complex data into actionable insights.
 Recently, I completed an intensive Data Skills Bootcamp with Just IT Training, where I gained practical experience in Python, SQL, Power BI, Tableau, Excel, and Azure.
 I am eager to apply my analytical skills, technical expertise, and business acumen to solve real-world challenges, contribute to data-driven decision-making, and continue developing my skills in a dynamic environment.
-I'm an AI enthusiast and a passionate data analyst who loves statistics and transforming raw data into meaningful insights.
+I am an AI enthusiast and a passionate data analyst who loves statistics and transforming raw data into meaningful insights.
 I enjoy working across tools like Excel, SQL, Tableau, Power BI, Python, Azure, and AWS to deliver value through reports and dashboards by doing end-to-end projects.
 Productive and competent with great attention to detail and multitasking skills.